 Actively practice stress-relief tactics

 Get to the root of your high cortisol by working on reducing stress.
 (We know: easier said than done.)
-Even a few deep breaths throughout your day or a few yoga poses go a long way toward calming your nervous system (and your cortisol).
+Even deep breaths throughout your day, a few yoga poses, and warm baths go a long way toward calming your nervous system (and your cortisol).

 Labs came back and show your progesterone is low?
 Talk with your physician about whether bioidentical progesterone replacement would benefit you.
 Progesterone comes with a long list of positives for hypothyroidism: it stimulates and supports thyroid hormones, counters the effects of estrogen, promotes sleep, and is a natural diuretic.
 Which means it could help you shed some water weight.